Table of Contents

 The Staging Industry has been evolving over the last 20 years, out of a series of experiences and practices.
 Some real estate agents offer staging services, believing it is a very important part of marketing a home.
 Some believe it works well in some markets and neighborhoods, but not in others.
 These top 15 staging rules are sure to help any seller present their home in the best possible light.…

-Here are the top 15 staging rules with some practical suggestions:
+Here are the top 15 staging rules with some practical suggestions from the Duke University study:

 #️⃣The top 15 Staging Rules: